Curriculum Guide

 English 3, Girls

-A chronological survey of American literature from the Puritan Age to the 20th century.
+A chronological survey of American literature from the pre-Puritan Age to the 21st century.
 Consideration will be given to the transition of cultural thought from one literary period to the next.
-Texts studied include the classic works The Scarlet Letter and Adventures of Huckleberry Finn as well as more modern or contemporary pieces such as The Great Gatsby and The House on Mango Street.
+Texts studied will include the classic works The Scarlet Letter and The Great Gatsby as well as pieces such as Night and The House on Mango Street.
 In conjunction with analysis, this course emphasizes a varied approach to the appreciation and understanding of literature.
 This course offers both a standard and honors track.

 In addition to regular coursework, honors track expectations will include the following: